emilyrosenberg/worldviews-api/README.md

 - [Credits](#credits)

 ## Apps
-The program has 9 apps
+The backend was created with 9 interconnected apps.
 ### Main app (drf_api)
-This is the main app, with settings, URL paths, and authorization.
+This is the main app, which includes settings, URL paths, and authorization.
 ### Profiles
 This app is for user profiles.
 The user can add a username, profile picture (avatar), and a bio.
 ### Followers